 Journal recommendations are considered once a year in November.
 Because of the forward financial commitment involved journal subscriptions usually have to be balanced by savings elsewhere in the subscription budget.
 Recommendations should be made to the Information Consultant

 Contacts

-Rachel Sleeman – Information Consultant for Drama and Theatre
+Rachel White – Information Consultant for Drama, Theatre and Dance

-Rachel.sleeman@rhul.ac.uk – 01784 414017
+rachel.white@rhul.ac.uk – 01784 414017